Learning-based adaption of robotic friction models: Methods

 where $\tau _{\mathrm{f},\mathrm{d}}$ is the dynamic friction torque and $z$ is the internal friction state with its dynamics

 Equation~\eqref{eq:dynamics-internal-friction-state} can be rewritten as

-The pre-sliding parameters are the bristle stiffness $\sigma_0$ and the micro-damping coefficient $\sigma_1$, for more details see \citep{de1995new,johanastrom2008revisiting}.
+The pre-sliding parameters are the bristle stiffness $\sigma_0$ and the micro-damping coefficient $\sigma_1$, for more details see \citep{Canudas1995,johanastrom2008revisiting}.

-Equation~\eqref{eq:dynamic_fric} represents a smooth and continuous expression that can describe the friction dynamically, which is considered in this work as the model-based approach.
+Equation~\eqref{eq:dynamic_fric} represents a smooth and continuous expression that can describe the friction dynamically and extends the LuGre model \citep{Canudas1995} to incorporate load dependency, which is considered in this work as the conventional model-based approach.
 While the bristles-based dynamic friction models show high accuracy in capturing the physical friction effects of the robotic joints, the difficulty of estimating and adapting their parameters remains.
 This limits the usage of such models in many scenarios and proves a strong motivation for data-driven approaches.